-Title Computer programming team among world leaders after 24-hour competition Media name/outlet CSU News Media type Web Country Australia Date 06/01/21 Description Students from Charles Sturt in Bathurst and studying online competed in IEEEXtreme Programming Competition
+Title Computer programming team among world leaders after 24-hour competition Media name/outlet CSU News Media type Web Country/Territory Australia Date 06/01/21 Description Students from Charles Sturt in Bathurst and studying online competed in IEEEXtreme Programming Competition

 Charles Sturt computer programming team ranked in top 14 per cent in the world and top eight in Australia